farizrahman4u/loopgpt/README.md

 </p>

-LoopGPT is a re-implementation of the popular [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT) project, with modularity and extensibility in mind.
+LoopGPT is a re-implementation of the popular [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT) project as a proper python package, written with modularity and extensibility in mind.